jenkem1337/grpc-event-sourcing-practice/README.md

 # Event Sourcing Project

 ## Purpose Of Project
-The purpose of this project is to learn the event sourcing architecture and its implementation, and to reinforce this knowledge with a simple example
+The purpose of this project is to learn the event sourcing architecture and its implementation, and to reinforce this knowledge with a simple shopping cart example

 ## Architecture Of Project
   * Postgres is used for Event Store